cloudfoundry-community/cf-subway/README.md

 -	Run `cf service-access` to discover the available services & plans
 -	Run `cf enable-service-access` to enable access to everyone, or specific plans/org combinations

+If your backend brokers update their catalog, then Subway will automatically pick up the new catalog when you next `cf update-service-broker`.

 ### Usage